k-kaddal/bank-go/README.md

 ## Improvements:

 - [] add APIs: for update and delete account.
 - [] how config to be used in unit test.
-This to make the switch condition to choose between JWT and Paseto applicable
+This to make the switch condition to choose between JWT and Paseto applicable.
+- [] concurrent db transaction that would performs adding money to an account